 RCC believes that the upgrading allocation to radiodetermination satellite service (space-to-Earth) in the band 2 483.5-2 500 MHz up to the primary worldwide allocation is possible only on condition of ensuring protection of other services to which this frequency band has been allocated, in particular:

-the protection of mobile, fixed and mobile satellite services will be ensured by pfd level -129 dB(W/m2) in any 1 MHz from one satellite of any radiodetermination satellite system;
+- application of pfd limits of -129 dB (W/m2) in 1 MHz from one spacecraft of RDSS systems to non-GSO and -128 dB (W/m2) in 1 MHz from one spacecraft of RDSS systems to non-GSO shall be supported for protection of mobile, fixed and mobile satellite services.

-the protection of radiolocation service will be ensured by retaining current regulatory status of radiolocation service in relation to radiodetermination satellite service in the Radio Regulations.
+- retaining the current regulatory status of RLS regarding RDSS in Regions 1 and 3 is supported for protection of the radiolocation service.
+Therefore upgrading the existing allocation status of radiolocation service to the primary one in Region 1 shall be supported.
+RDSS stations shall not cause harmful interference to or claim protection from RLS stations in Regions 1 and 3.

 International organisations

-ITU (CPM text – February 2011)
+ITU (CPM Report – February 2011)

 CPM text proposes a single method to satisfy agenda item 1.18, which is to allocate RDSS globally with a pfd coordination threshold and add a new footnote with regard to protection of the RLS.